ZemouriZemouri/ReactApp/README.md

 ## Available scripts/commands

-In the project directory, you can run the following commands:
+In the project directory, you can run the following scripts/commands:

 ### `npm start`